sydney-levy/sydney-levy/README.md

 ### Hi there 👋

 My name is Sydney Levy and I am a student at Swarthmore College (graduating in May 2023).

 I am majoring in Computer Science and Economics with an unoficial minor in Statistics.

-In the past I have worked at: Facebook (Data Science Intern) and Morgan Stanley (in Technology Equity Capital Markets)
+In the past I have worked at: Facebook (Data Science Intern) and Morgan Stanley (in Technology Equity Capital Markets).

 - 📫 How to reach me: email slevy1@swarthmore.edu, LinkedIn: www.linkedin.com/in/sydney-levy-2023